zeroluck/docs/sources/admin-guide/saml/inbound-saml.md

 * Restart httpd

-## Test Asimba setup
+## Test Asimba Setup

 * Try to download the metadata of Asimba server with: `wget -c https://<HOSTNAME>/asimba-saml-proxy/profiles/saml2`

-## Adding new Service Provider or Identity Provider in Asimba server
+# Add New Service Provider or Identity Provider

-### A new IDP / ADFS configuration in Asimba

-All our configurations are based on one Asimba configuration file named "asimba.xml".
+All our configurations are based on one Asimba configuration file named `asimba.xml`.
 It's also possible to configure Asimba with JDBC.
 For more info Asimba [wiki](http://sourceforge.net/p/asimba/wiki/Home/) is availalbe.

 * Required tools
     * Metadata of remote IDP
     * SAML certificate of remote IDP

-* Configuring asimba.xml:
+* Configuring `asimba.xml`:
     * Grab the metadata of remote IDP and save it in some place.
 Make sure that user tomcat can read this xml copy.
         * Specify this metadata in  `<websso>\<method>\<idps>` section.
             * `idp id` must follow the entityID of this metadata.